 You'll need to have some uninterrupted time and patience.
 Make sure your dog is not distracted, has recently eaten, and gone to the bathroom.
 Have a handful of your dog's favorite treats ready when you begin training it to beg.
 If you are clicker training, have your clicker handy, too.

-- Start training a dog to do this dog trick by asking it to sit.
-If your dog isn't able to sit on command, go back and work on the sit command before moving on to step 2.
-Once your dog is able to sit on command, proceed with step 2.
+You'll start training a dog to do this dog trick by asking it to sit.
+If your dog isn't able to sit on command, go back and work on the sit command before teaching it to beg.
+Once your dog is able to sit on command, proceed with the training.

 - With your dog in a sitting position, hold a treat at its nose, and give your pooch the command "beg."